gamtiq/frontend-tools/README.md

 * [React-MDL](https://tleunen.github.io/react-mdl/) - A set of React components build on top of Material Design Lite.
 * [React Toolbox](http://react-toolbox.com) - A set of React components that implement Google's Material Design specification.
 * [Rebass](http://jxnblk.com/rebass/) - Configurable React Stateless Functional UI Components.

+### Data / model / state management library <a name="state-management"></a> [&#x2191;&nbsp;&#x2191;&nbsp;&#x2191;](#toc)
+* [Breeze](http://www.getbreezenow.com/breezejs) - the data management library for developers of rich client applications written in JavaScript.
+If you store data in a database, query and save those data as complex object graphs, and share these graphs across multiple screens of your JavaScript client, Breeze is for you.
+* [Cerebral](http://www.cerebraljs.com/) - a state controller with its own debugger.
+* [JSData](http://www.js-data.io/) - Inspired by Ember Data, JSData is the model layer you've been craving.
+It consists of a convenient framework-agnostic, in-memory store for managing your data, which uses adapters to communicate with various persistence layers.
+* [MobX](https://mobxjs.github.io/mobx/) - a battle tested library that makes state management simple and scalable by transparently applying functional reactive programming.
+* [NuclearJS](https://optimizely.github.io/nuclear-js/) - reactive Flux built with ImmutableJS data structures.
+* [Redux](http://redux.js.org/) - a predictable state container for JavaScript apps.
+* [Transis](https://github.com/centro/transis) - a JavaScript data modeling library useful for creating rich client-side experiences.

 ### JavaScript module system and loader <a name="loader"></a> [&#x2191;&nbsp;&#x2191;&nbsp;&#x2191;](#toc)
 * AMD: